Applications of the duality between the Complex Monge-Amp\`ere Equation and the Hele-Shaw flow: Designer Potentials

 (this can be seen by noting that the difference is harmonic on $\mathbb C$ bounded and equal to zero at $z=0$).
 Now the same calculation as above means the assumption that $\{\Omega_t\}$ is standard as $t$ tends to 1 implies $C>0$ such that \eqref{eq:kappanear0} holds on $\{ |z|>C\}$.
 Therefore

-which one sees extends smoothly over $z=\infty$ in such a way that makes $\omega_{\phi}$ K\"ahler as claimed.
+which one sees extends smoothly over $z=\infty$ in such a way that makes $\omega_{\phi}$ strictly positive as claimed.
 (We remark that this can also be seen abstractly, since the flow being standard near $0$ and $\infty$ means that $\kappa$ has to agree with the permeability for the standard flow for $(\mathbb P^1,\omega_{FS})$.)

 Now by construction $\{\Omega_t\}$ is the strong Hele-Shaw flow with respect to $\kappa$, and hence by Proposition \ref{prop:gust}, is the strong Hele-Shaw flow for $\omega_{FS} + dd^c\phi$ as desired. \end{proof}